Elowarp/TIPE/Brouillon.md

 https://www.egr.msu.edu/~kdeb/papers/k2012016.pdf

 La mutation "mutation clock" est la mutation utilisé pour faire l'étude, donc il faudrait l'implémenter pour voir en fait comment eux ils le font

+# 18 / 04 / 2024

+> The usual mutation scheme requires n random numbers to be created per individual.
+To reduce the computational complexity, Goldberg [6] suggested a mutation clock scheme for binary-coded GAs, in which once a bit is mutated, the next bit to be mutated (in the same or in a different individual) is determined by using an exponential probability distribution

+Division par 0 lorsque Pm = 0 ??????